Service Dog Q&A - Click here to see answers to our most asked questions

 SERVICE DOG TRAINING PROGRAM

-AZ Dog Smart Academy offers affordable training for Service Dogs in the valley through AZ Dog Sports.
+AZ Dog Sports (AZDS) offers affordable training for Service Dogs in the valley.
 Our program is geared at handlers who wish to train Service Dogs for themselves.
 We offer both group-class options or private in-home training sessions, with professional CCPDT-KA certified trainers.
 We use science-based training under APDT guidelines.

 **Participants in our Service Dog Program are required to provide a letter from a medical professional advising that the use of a Service Dog would be beneficial to their treatment.**